gaultier/blog/a_subtle_data_race_in_go.md

 ---

 Ok, it's a logic bug.
 Not yet a data race, right?
+(We could debate whether there is a difference between the two.
+I think not.
+But let's move on).

 Well, when is this closure called?
 When handling **every single incoming HTTP request, concurrently.**